arjuntherajeev/neo4j_issuu_data_analysis/README.md

 ## Getting Set Up

-The first thing we need to do is to [download](https://neo4j.com/download/community-edition/) and [install](https://neo4j.com/docs/operations-manual/current/installation/) Neo4j.
+The first thing we need to do is to [download](https://neo4j.com/download/) and [install](https://neo4j.com/docs/operations-manual/current/installation/) Neo4j.
-We will use the Neo4j __Web Interface__ which provides a _user-friendly_ UI to visualise the Graph and run queries.
-The Web Interface can be accessed via any Web Browser on `localhost` or `127.0.0.1` on (default) port `7474`.
+We will use __Neo4j Desktop__ which provides a _user-friendly_ UI to visualise the Graph and run queries.

 The next step is to acquire and understand the data set!